 Check out adventure trips in New Zealand

 Christchurch is the largest city in the South Island.
-Surrounded by the farms of Canterbury province, it is considered a genteel ‘garden city’.
-However, recently, it has been in the news for rather unfortunate reasons.
-A series of earthquakes has hit this city, causing residents serious hardship.
-On my brief stopover at Christchurch, I saw many earthquake damaged buildings in various states of rehabilitation and was impressed by the people determined to rebuild their city and move on with their lives.
+Surrounded by the farms of Canterbury province, it is considered a genteel garden city.
+A series of earthquakes has hit this city over the past few years, causing residents serious hardship.
+On my brief stopover at Christchurch, there are still earthquake damaged buildings in various states of rehabilitation, and I was impressed by the people determined to rebuild their city and move on with their lives.

 This the lesser known of the South Island fjords and generally tends to be overshadowed by its high profile sibling Milford.
 But Doubtful is less crowded and offers the possibility of watching dolphins, seals, and penguins.
 There are just a couple of companies offering cruises on Doubtful Sound, so it does cost a bit more than it would to cruise Milford, but if you’re doing it as a day trip from Te Anau, Doubtful Sounds is much closer and thus, a faster trip.